Neasden: Contemporary history

 The Grange Tavern (previously called The Old Spotted Dog) on Neasden Lane was closed in the 1990s and demolished to make way for a block of flats, bringing to an end the inn that had stood there for around two centuries.
 Another old pub, The Pantiles which stood on the North Circular Road was converted to another McDonald's restaurant.
 The Swedish furniture retailer, IKEA opened its second UK outlet in Neasden in 1988.

 On 14 July 1993 in an MI5 anti-terrorist operation, a Provisional IRA man was arrested in his car on Crest Road carrying a 20 lb bomb.
 It came just over a year after the Staples Corner bombing just over 500 yards away, which devastated the junction.

 In 1995, Neasden became the home of the biggest Hindu temple outside India: the Neasden Temple.

 The area around Neasden Lane North was for a while terrorised by a local gang called "Press Road Crew" who carried knives, dealt drugs and performed vandalism.
 In 2003, seven members were caught and were banned from the streets they were active in, including Chalkhill Estate in Wembley Park, in the then biggest (by area size) anti-social behaviour order in Britain.

 In 2004, the Shopping Centre area was partially redeveloped by the council in an effort to reverse its fortunes.
 The Grange, which had housed a community museum about the people of Brent was closed by the council in 2005.
 The building is now a restaurant with its namesake, located inside the Neasden roundabout.
 The 2004 redevelopment proved to be unpopular with local businesses as it changed the layouts of parking, thus forcing customers and local trade to pass by due to the parking restrictions of the redevelopment.

 In 2018 the writer Nicholas Lezard called Neasden a "prime example of what happens when a big road [North Circular] both carves up and strangles an area."

 Politics

-Neasden is within the UK parliament constituency of Brent Central, currently represented by Dawn Butler MP (Lab).
+Neasden is within the UK parliament constituency of Brent East, currently represented by Dawn Butler MP (Lab).
 The part of Neasden north of the railway tracks is in the Welsh Harp ward, while the part to the south is in the Stonebridge ward.